corey566/CorporateDashboard/replit.md

 The TV dashboard is designed with an elegant, professional aesthetic, utilizing Manrope and Inter fonts for readability.
 It features a clean, minimal card-based layout with subtle shadows, rounded corners, and consistent color-coded progress bars.
 All font sizes are doubled for optimal TV viewing.
 The admin panel provides a responsive and professional interface for management.
 A comprehensive theme system with dark/light mode toggle is implemented across both dashboard and admin panel.
 Currency customization is available, allowing users to set preferred currency symbols and formatting.

 ### Technical Implementation
 The frontend is built with React 18 and TypeScript, styled using Tailwind CSS with shadcn/ui components.
 TanStack Query manages server state, and Wouter handles client-side routing.
 Real-time updates are powered by a WebSocket connection.
 The backend uses Node.js with Express.js and TypeScript, with PostgreSQL as the database managed by Drizzle ORM.
 Authentication is handled by Passport.js with session management.

+For production deployment, the system offers dual database options:
+1. **MySQL Version (Recommended)**: Full production deployment with MySQL database, PHP API layer, persistent data storage, and multi-user support optimized for XAMPP
-The system supports full offline functionality via a localStorage database system, requiring zero external dependencies or internet connection for certain deployments (e.g., XAMPP).
+2. **localStorage Version**: Standalone browser-based storage requiring zero external dependencies for offline deployments

 ### Key Features
 - **Real-time Performance Display:** Live updates of agent and team performance, sales pop-ups, and daily targets.